Ignite the Night

 6:15 pm – Dinner & Program

-Enjoy a delicious buffet dinner, a live auction, SPARK Award, Raise the Paddle, and an exciting announcement!
+Enjoy a delicious buffet dinner, a live auction, Raise the Paddle, and some electrifying fun!

 *Attire: Cocktail/business casual…dress for fun!